 To earn their status, Certified B Corps meet meet rigorous standards of social and environmental performance, legal accountability, and transparency; this achievement is verified and supported by B Lab, a non-profit organization.

-Worldwide, over 1,600 Certified B Corps in more than 120 industries have achieved certification.
+Worldwide, over 2,600 Certified B Corps in more than 150 industries have achieved certification.
 B Corps represent a wide range of business types and sizes, even sole proprietorships offering consulting services.
-Some internationally known B Corps include Patagonia, Etsy and Kickstarter.
+Some internationally known B Corps include Patagonia and Kickstarter.

-Benefit corporation is a new corporate structure that is available in 31 states in the US and pending in 8 countries outside of the US.
-This structure is a product of the leadership of the Certified B Corp community.
-The benefit corporation legal structure was created make it easier for businesses to preserve their social mission over time by expanding the company’s fiduciary duties to include consideration of stakeholder interests (which is a key requirement of certification).
+Benefit corporation is a new corporate structure that is available in 34 states in the US.
+The benefit corporation legal structure was created to make it easier for businesses to preserve their social mission over time by expanding the company’s fiduciary duties to include consideration of stakeholder interests (which is a key requirement of certification).

 There are now over 3,000 benefit corporations in the US alone.
 Benefit corporation legal structure is separate from a company’s tax status, and does not come with tax incentives or other tax implications.
 While additional distinctions between Benefit corporations and B Corps exist, they are both held to higher standards for accountability and transparency than traditional for-profit businesses.
 One key difference is that benefit corporations self-report their performance while B Corps use the free B Impact Assessment to attain certification and are required to perform evaluations bi-annually to keep their certification.
 A company can be both a Certified B Corp and benefit corporation.

 Value Proposition for Sustainable Consumption